BioKIC/symbiota-docs/content/coll_manager/join/_index.en.md

 {{< button href="https://symbiota.org/symbiota-portals/" text="List of Symbiota Portals" >}}

 Once you have identified an existing Symbiota portal to which you want to publish specimen data, contact the project or portal managers to become a data provider.
 Portal contacts are typically listed on the homepage or within the left menu of the data portal.
-Contact symbiota@asu.edu for help if you are unable to find the portal contact.
+Contact help@symbiota.org for help if you are unable to find the portal contact.

 You may publish data to more than one portal; however, it is recommended to only manage a particular dataset or collection in one Symbiota portal, and all other portals would host only a snapshot of those data.
 Different collections (e.g., vascular plants vs. lichens vs. bryophytes) can be live-managed on their respective portals.